openml/server-api/docs/migration.md

 + {"detail":[{"loc":["query","_dataset_id"],"msg":"value is not a valid integer","type":"type_error.integer"}]}
 ```

+!!!
+Bug "Input validation has been added to many end points"

+   There are endpoints which previously did not do any input validation.
+   These endpoints now do enforce stricter input constraints.
+   Constraints for each endpoint parameter are documented in the API docs.

 #### Other Errors
 For any other error messages, the response is identical except that outer field will be `"detail"` instead of `"error"`: